Command-Line Monitoring of Nodes#

 n2: {}

-From this sample output we can see that n0 is up and has recently (2 seconds earlier) sent status information back to the head node.
+• Compute node n0 is up and has recently (2 seconds earlier) sent status information back to the head node.
 This status information is sent by each compute node to its parent head node once every 10 seconds, although this period can be overridden with the _status_secs node attribute.
-The IP address shown here is the IP reported by the compute node and should match the IP provided in the node database object unless the database has been changed and the node has not yet been rebooted.
+The IP address shown here is the IP reported by the compute node and should match the IP provided in the node database primitive unless the database has been changed and the node has not rebooted.

-There is no status information about n2 because it was added to the system and has never been booted.
-Additional node status can be viewed with scyld-nodectl status -L (an abbreviation of --long-long) that includes the most recent full hostname, kernel command line, loaded modules, loadavg, free RAM, kernel release, and SELinux status.
-As with other scyld-*ctl commands, the output can also be provided as JSON to simplify parsing and scripting.
+Additional node status can be viewed with cw-nodectl status -L (an abbreviation of --long-long) that includes the most recent full hostname, kernel command line, loaded modules, loadavg, free RAM, kernel release, and SELinux status.
+As with other cw-*ctl commands, the output can also be provided as JSON to simplify parsing and scripting by adding the --json argument.

-For large clusters the --long (or -l) display can be unwieldy, so the status command defaults to a summary.
-Each row of output corresponds to a different node status and lists the nodes in a format that can then be passed to the --ids argument of scyld-nodectl.
-Passing an additional --refresh argument will cause the tool to start an ncurses application that will display the summary in the terminal and periodically refresh the display:
+For large clusters, the --long (or -l) display can be unwieldy, so the status command defaults to a summary.
+Each row of output corresponds to a different node status and lists the nodes in a format that can then be passed to the --ids argument of cw-nodectl.
+Passing an additional --refresh argument causes the tool to start an ncurses application that displays the summary in the terminal and periodically refresh the display: